Elina Svitolina: 2016: Olympic quarterfinal

-2017: Three Premier 5 titles, world No. 3
+2017: Three Premier 5 titles, No. 3

 Svitolina began her 2017 season with a strong showing in Brisbane, defeating world No. 1, Angelique Kerber, in the quarterfinals, before losing to eventual champion Karolína Plíšková in the following round.
 The victory over Kerber signified her third win over a number-one-ranked player in five months.
 Svitolina was seeded 11th at the Australian Open, her highest seeding to date.
 She equalled her best showing in Melbourne, reaching the third round with victories over Galina Voskoboeva and Julia Boserup, before losing to Anastasia Pavlyuchenkova.

 Svitolina won her fifth career title at the Taiwan Open, fending off four match points in her quarterfinal encounter with Ons Jabeur, before defeating Peng Shuai in the final.
 Svitolina next competed in Ukraine's Fed Cup tie against Australia, where she won both of her singles rubbers to help Ukraine set up a play-off against Germany.
 Svitolina continued her strong start to the season in Dubai, where she defeated Caroline Wozniacki in straight sets in the final to capture her first title at Premier 5-level.
 This win propelled her into the WTA top 10 for the first time in her career, making her the first Ukrainian ever to do so.
 Svitolina failed to carry her momentum into the American hard-court swing, losing in the fourth round of Indian Wells to Garbiñe Muguruza, and the second round of Miami to Bethanie Mattek-Sands.

 She began the clay-court season by capturing her third title of the year in İstanbul.
 Rebounding from a disappointing loss to Zheng Saisai in the first round of Madrid, Svitolina then proceeded to reach her second Premier-5-level final of the year, and fourth overall, in Rome.
 After defeating two top-5 players en route in Karolína Plíšková and Garbiñe Muguruza, she faced off against Simona Halep, whom she defeated in three sets to claim the title.
 The win propelled her to a career high of No. 6 in the singles rankings, as well as to the top spot in the Race to Singapore.
 She then started her campaign at the French Open as one of the favourites to win the tournament.
 Svitolina progressed through her first three matches with relative ease, defeating Yaroslava Shvedova, Tsvetana Pironkova and Magda Linette respectively.
 Svitolina then overcame qualifier Petra Martić in a tight three set encounter to advance to her second major quarterfinal.
 She faced Simona Halep in a rematch of the Italian Open final.
 Svitolina led by a set and 5–1 and held a match point against the 2014 finalist, but lost in three sets (the third set at love).